ireia/CNOSL/README.md

 Therefore, I initiated this Project, to provided a professional and tailored translation of open-source licenses so that developers, scholars, legal professionals, and other individuals who share interest in open-source license related intellectual property rights so that they could obtain usable materials for their study and research.

 I intend to start this Project with the translation of [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html).
 As a difficult and representative texts,I believe go through GPL License thoroughly will open the gate for you to understanding the open-source world.
 After completion of my version of GPL License translation in Chinese, I'll continue to translate other free software licenses and open-source licenses.
-All translations will be updated on the [wiki page](https://github.com/ireia/CNOSL/wiki) of this repository, and .docx file will also be provided in this page.

 > Bilingual version of GPLv3(English & Chinese, finished), please see：[GNU General Public License v3 EN&CN](https://github.com/ireia/CNOSL/wiki/GNU-General-Public-License-v3_EN&CN)